dshank-forge/david-has-anxiety-contracts/README.md

 # david-has-anxiety-contracts

-Bookmark: Create a new Pinata project and copy keys to my .env file
+Bookmark: Getting art_metadata.py to import correctly into upload_to_pinata.py

 TODO:
 1. Upload metadata to IPFS